 They won’t have an option to state you are fit for work.

 Important information about sick notes:

-- The new fit note can only be issued by GP’s for a maximum period of three months in the first six months of sickness
+- The fit note can only be issued by GP’s for a maximum period of three months in the first six months of sickness

-- The new system has no effect on how SSP functions or on employers obligations under the Disability Discrimination Act
+- The system has no effect on how SSP functions or on employers obligations under the Disability Discrimination Act

 - GP’s are asked to choose ‘may be fit for work’ where they think the person may be able to return to work, even if not completely well, if they get suitable support from their employers

 - GP’s will then list whether an employee would benefit from a phased return to work, altered hours or duties or workplace adaptations, but they don’t need to go into detail regarding what activities an employee can carry out

 - The fit note will state whether you need to see your GP again (at the end of the duration of the fit note), before you return to normal or ‘supported’ work.
 If your GP doesn’t need to see you again. you’d be expected to return to work at the end of the Statement period.
 If your GP needs to see you before this date, and during this consultation, they feel you can return to normal work (without support, which is being called ‘functional limitations’) you won’t be issued with a new statement

 - If circumstances change during the period of the fit note duration and employees feel they are ready to return to work (with or without support), they need to return to their GP for an amended fit note.